Transformers One: Plot

-Evading pursuit, the group travels back to Iacon but is captured by the Primes' former army, the Cybertronian High Guard, who are rebelling against Sentinel.
-While D-16 takes command of them by defeating their leader, Starscream, Orion grows concerned over his aggression since learning the truth.
-Sentinel's forces find them, and in the ensuing battle, the evidence chip is destroyed while D-16, B-127, and Starscream are captured along with most of the High Guard.
-Taken before Sentinel, D-16 learns that he stole the cog of his idol, Megatronus Prime, whose face Sentinel mockingly brands onto him.
+Evading pursuit, the group rushes back to Iacon but is captured by the Primes' former army, the Cybertronian High Guard, who are rebelling against Sentinel.
+D-16 takes command of the High Guard by defeating their leader, Starscream, but Orion grows concerned about his friend's newfound aggression after learning the truth.
+Sentinel's troops find them, and in the ensuing battle, the evidence chip is destroyed while D-16, B-127, and Starscream are captured along with most of the High Guard.
+Taken to Iacon, D-16 learns that Sentinel stole the cog of his idol, Megatronus Prime, whose face Sentinel mockingly brands onto him.

-Encouraged by Elita, Orion rallies remaining High Guard members Soundwave and Shockwave and returns to Iacon to rescue their comrades.
-After subduing Darkwing, they enlist the miners' aid and assault Sentinel's headquarters, freeing the captives.
-As the High Guard battles Sentinel's forces, Orion, Elita, and B-127 expose the truth by capturing Airachnid and broadcasting her memory recordings throughout the city.
-D-16 subdues Sentinel but gets into an argument with Orion over whether to kill him, resulting in D-16 accidentally shooting Orion before deliberately letting him fall to his death.
-D-16 then kills Sentinel, takes Megatronus' cog, renames himself Megatron, and starts rioting with the High Guard.
+Encouraged by Elita, Orion rallies the remaining High Guard members and returns to Iacon to rescue their comrades.
+After subduing Darkwing, Orion enlists the miners' aid to assault Sentinel's headquarters, freeing the captives.
+As the High Guard battles Sentinel's forces, Orion, Elita, and B-127 expose the truth by capturing Airachnid and broadcasting her memory recordings throughout the city, causing the populace to turn on Sentinel.
+D-16 defeats Sentinel but gets into an argument with Orion over whether to kill him, resulting in D-16 accidentally shooting Orion before letting him fall to his death.
+D-16 then kills Sentinel, takes Megatronus' cog, renames himself Megatron, and begins destroying Iacon, with the High Guard siding with him.

-Deeming Orion worthy, Primus and the Primes' spirits bestow him with the Matrix and revive him as Optimus Prime, who defeats Megatron and exiles him alongside the High Guard.
-The Matrix then makes Energon flow again and restores the miners' cogs.
-Afterward, Optimus becomes Iacon's new leader, christens his followers as Autobots, and sends a warning message for the Quintessons to stay away.
-Meanwhile, a furious Megatron reforms the High Guard into the Decepticons, using Megatronus' face as their insignia, and declares war on the Autobots.
+Deeming Orion worthy, Primus and the spirits of the Primes bestow the Matrix onto him and revive him as Optimus Prime.
+Confronting Megatron, Optimus then defeats and exiles him from Iacon alongside the High Guard.
+Afterward, the Matrix restores the miners' cogs and makes Energon flow again as Optimus becomes Iacon's new leader, christens his followers as Autobots, and sends a message warning the Quintessons to stay away from Cybertron.
+Meanwhile, Megatron reforms the High Guard into the Decepticons, using Megatronus' face as their insignia, and declares war on the Autobots.